What’s reopening, when and how much tickets will cost.

 How to save money on your cinema visit

-There are usually a number of ways to bring down the price of cinema tickets – but not all of them have said if they’ll restart from the 4th July.
-I’d hope some will be reactivated quickly, but others might wait until Cineworld, Vue and others open at the end of the month.
+There are usually a number of ways to bring down the price of cinema tickets – but not all of them are currently working.
+I’d hope some will be reactivated soon, but others might wait until most venues are open.

 Free tickets with banks